What is a blepharoplasty?

 Patients, who benefit most from a brow lift are those whose forehead has dropped over time, resulting in a flattening of the eyebrows, a sagging effect and sometimes the upper eyelids hanging over the eyes.
 A brow lift will help address these issues.
 It will also help with deep wrinkles on your brow area and the forehead.
 Old photographs of yourself may highlight that the position of your eyebrows has changed over time, you may be suitable for this procedure.

 This treatment is less effective than surgery, lasting aproximately 12 months.
 However, if you are looking for a less invasive alternative then this might be the best option.
 It is also a treatment that can take less than a few hours and there is no downtime.
-An Ultherapy brow lift will certainly lift drooping eyelids and give a more refreshed eye area.
+An Ultherapy brow lift will lift drooping eyelids and give a more refreshed eye area.
 It will not however give you the same refreshed look that an upper eyelid removal or lower eye bag removal can achieve and it is not long lasting like a blepharoplasy procedure.

 Which treatment will maintain a better result over time?

 Blepharoplasty: While the blepharoplasty will require surgery and an incision, the results will last for much longer than an Ultherapy brow lift.
-An Ultherapy brow lift will last on average 12-18 months.
-A blepharoplasty is a physical change and so the results will last 5 to 10 years depedning on yuor diet and lifestyle.
-The cost of a Blepharoplasty starts from £2,300.
+A blepharoplasty is a physical change and so the results will last up to 10 years depending on your diet and lifestyle.
+The cost of a Blepharoplasty is £2,900.

 In the consultation, your surgeon will show you before and after photos, discuss the procedures, listen to what you want to achieve and explain the recovery processand aftercare.